Hrish52/Portfolio-App/README.md

 Deploy and go live!

+---
-📩 Contact
+## 📩 Contact
-If you'd like to connect or collaborate, feel free to reach out on LinkedIn.
+If you'd like to connect or collaborate, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/hrishikesh-dhole-43b150159/).

+---
-📄 License
+## 📄 License
 This project is open-source and available under the MIT License.